How to Build a Soundproof Booth

 Let us Help You Launch to the Top of the Podcast Charts

 Ok so we don’t have any great true crime stories, but we can make sure yours come through with the best quality in your new soundproof booth.
+We have a home studio sound treatment guide you should check out for help with getting the sound just right.
 If you’re unsure of how to frame your booth, or what materials to use, you can check out our soundproof shed or golf simulator noise reduction article which is a similar situation, or you can always give us a call and we’ll work with you to develop a custom plan that will have you laying down tracks in no time.